rchasgex31710791/notes/README.md

 In the context of coding, this means that a solution should be as straightforward and clear as possible.
 It's easy to get lost in complex designs or over-engineering, but often, the most elegant and maintainable code is the one that is simple and concise.
 Strive for clarity, avoid unnecessary complexity, and remember that code is read far more often than it's written."

 Also, "Write code that is easy to delete, not easy to extend." — Martin Fowler.
 This quote emphasizes the importance of writing modular, reusable code that can be easily modified or removed when requirements change, reflecting the dynamic nature of software development.

+# 2024-01-26
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project goals.
+You can use a task management tool, such as Trello or Asana, to help keep track of tasks and prioritize them.
+ -
+Second, planning ahead is essential.
+Before beginning a new project or a difficult coding challenge, take some time to plan your approach.
+Think about the problem you need to solve and how you will go about solving it.
+Break down the task into smaller, manageable steps, then allocate time for each step.
+Planning ahead will ensure you have a clear path to success and can avoid getting stuck or wasting time on the wrong approach to a problem.